GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -d, --default-repo='': Default repository value (overrides global config)
-      --enable-rpc=false: Enable gRPC for exposing Skaffold events (true by default for `skaffold dev`) -f, --filename='skaffold.yaml': Filename or URL to the pipeline file --force=true: Recreate kubernetes resources if necessary for deployment (warning: might cause downtime!)
+      --enable-rpc=false: Enable gRPC for exposing Skaffold events (true by default for `skaffold dev`) -f, --filename='skaffold.yaml': Filename or URL to the pipeline file --force=true: Recreate Kubernetes resources if necessary for deployment (warning: might cause downtime!)
-      --insecure-registry=[]: Target registries for built images which are not secure --kube-context='': Deploy to this kubernetes context -l, --label=[]: Add custom labels to deployed objects.
+      --insecure-registry=[]: Target registries for built images which are not secure --kube-context='': Deploy to this Kubernetes context -l, --label=[]: Add custom labels to deployed objects.
 Set multiple times for multiple labels -n, --namespace='': Run deployments in the specified namespace --no-prune=false: Skip removing images and containers built by Skaffold